Configuring a Non-Triggering Workflow Action

 • If you add an Action node above or below a filtered Action node, it is filtered by default.

-• The first asset resulting from a query at the time that it runs (split run; the default).
-The Workflow runs once per asset.
-In this case, the Workflow proceeds to the next node after it runs on this single asset.
+• First Asset (default): The first asset that the query returns at the time that it runs (a split run).
+The Workflow runs once per asset, and then proceeds to the next node after it runs on this single asset.

 Note: